Art Institute of Chicago: 20th century

+21st century

 The institute began construction of "The Modern Wing", an addition situated on the southwest corner of Columbus and Monroe in the early 21st century.
 The project, designed by Pritzker Prize–winning architect Renzo Piano, was completed and officially opened to the public on May 16, 2009.
 The 264000 sqft building addition made the Art Institute the second-largest art museum in the United States.
 The building houses the museum's world-renowned collections of 20th and 21st century art, specifically modern European painting and sculpture, contemporary art, architecture and design, and photography.
 In its inaugural survey in 2014, travel review website and forum, Tripadvisor, reviewed millions of travelers' surveys and named the Art Institute the world's best museum.

 The museum received perhaps the largest gift of art in its history in 2015.
 Collectors Stefan Edlis and Gael Neeson donated a "collection [that] is among the world's greatest groups of postwar Pop art ever assembled".
 The donation includes works by Andy Warhol, Jasper Johns, Cy Twombly, Jeff Koons, Charles Ray, Richard Prince, Cindy Sherman, Roy Lichtenstein and Gerhard Richter.
 The museum agreed to keep the donated work on display for at least 50 years.
-In June 2018, the museum received a $50 million donation, the largest single announced monetary donation in its history.
+In June 2018, the museum received a $50 million donation, the largest single announced unrestricted monetary donation in its history.

+In September 2024, the Art Institute of Chicago announced a $75 million donation from collectors Aaron I. Fleischman and Lin Lougheed, marking the largest naming gift in the museum's history.
+This contribution is designated for the development of The Aaron I. Fleischman and Lin Lougheed Building, intended to showcase the museum's extensive collection of late 19th-century, modern, and contemporary art.

+In February 2025, the Art Institute of Chicago received a significant donation from collectors Jeffrey and Carol Horvitz, comprising nearly 2,000 drawings, 200 paintings, and 50 sculptures by renowned French artists such as Jacques-Louis David and François Boucher.
+This collection, amassed over four decades, spans the 16th to 19th centuries, with a focus on Neoclassicism.
+The Horvitzes have also pledged financial support for the collection's ongoing conservation and research, which the museum anticipates will constitute one of the largest financial gifts in its history.